Difficulty

 2-4 hours

-A new bathroom vanity can instantly upgrade your bathroom's style, while also providing more storage and counter space.
+A new bathroom vanity can instantly upgrade your bathroom's style.
+It can also provide more storage and counter space.
 Installing and replacing a bathroom vanity is a DIY project you can do yourself.
-In fact, in just a few steps, this guide will teach you how to install a bathroom vanity, how to attach sink to vanity and how to install a vanity top.
+Read on to find out how to install a vanity top, how to attach a sink to a vanity and more.

 Gather Tools & Materials